strawberrypie/rusentiment/en_annotation.md

 - It might not be perfect but it's still better than anything else <3 <span style="float:right;"> [positive]</span>
 - It’s not in English but it’s pretty easy to navigate <span style="float:right;"> [positive]</span>

-<div style="text-align: justify">A frequent case of such a mixture is something positive happening **despite negative factors**:</div>
+A frequent case of such a mixture is something positive happening **despite negative factors**:

 - Im broken, miserable and hopeless but you still love me <span style="float:right;"> [positive]</span>
 - Nice crowd at Big House despite bad weather forecast <span style="float:right;"> [positive]</span>

-<div style="text-align: justify">Another possibility is that the positive/negative attitude towards something is situational and differing from the usual speaker’s attitude.
+Another possibility is that the positive/negative attitude towards something is situational and differing from the usual speaker’s attitude.
 It is the given context, some specific circumstances that change the overall evaluation.
-For example:</div>
+For example:

 - I really like my Iphone, but the reception here is very bad. <span style="float:right;"> [negative]</span>
 - My day was going great until I remembered I haven’t seen my debit card in a couple days. <span style="float:right;"> [negative]</span>